PPI stands for Payment Protection Insurance.

-- In addition it was not explained interest will be charged on the extra £3500 this is at the same rate of his loan which would add an extra £1000 making the total he repays £17,500, his monthly repayments have now increased to £208.33.
+- In addition, it was not explained that the interest will be charged on the extra £3500.
+This is at the same rate of his loan which would add an extra £1000 making the total he repays £17,500.
+His monthly repayments have now increased to £208.33.

 - Mr Jones is paying an extra £53.57 per month over 84 months making up an extra £4,500 over seven years.

 - But he can be rest assured his monthly loan payments will be made no matter what happens.